Reynouts/AoC21/README.md

 Note to self: make a library for this kind of stuff, think I coded this 20 times before for AoC.

 ## [--- Day 10: Syntax Scoring ---](http://adventofcode.com/2021/day/10)
+Parse opening and closing symbols!
+Checking if the given "code" is incorrect and doing some scoring.
+Tried to solve it quickly before going to work, but ended up with a bug that I couldn't fix in time.
+So had to wait till lunch to get that out of my code.
+I forgot to strip the newline characters with reading my file, which I caught in the first part of the puzzle, but forgot in a letter if-statement.
+Took a while before I spotted that one.